grafana/grafana-operator/examples/serviceaccounts/_index.md

 ---

 `GrafanaServiceAccounts`(SA) are unique compared to other resources as the security implications are higher.
-In order to avoid roque accounts in Grafana instances, the creation and matching of `SA` is intentionally limited.
+In order to avoid unintended accounts in Grafana instances, the creation and matching of `SA` is intentionally limited.

 Any `SA` matches exactly one Grafana instance through the `.spec.instanceName` field.
 The `instanceName` references the `.metadata.name` field of the `Grafana` resource.